Michael4170/Overwatch-Server-Admin-Toolkit/Configuration.md

 ## 7. Player list actions (optional)

-Register the `OW_*PlayerListAction` classes in an override of `PlayerListActions.conf` to get Overwatch entries when right-clicking a player in the vanilla player list.
+The `OW_*PlayerListAction` classes are registered in `Configs/System/Actions/PlayerListActions.conf`, which ships with the mod — right-clicking a player in the vanilla player list gives Overwatch entries with no setup.

 | Action class | Tier | Notes |
 |---|---|---|